jashpsanghvi/variety-stores-showcase/README.md

 2. Install dependencies with `npm install`
 3. Run the development server with `npm run dev`
 4. Build for production with `npm run build`
+5. Deploy on web with `npm run deploy`

 ## Deployment